 Our board of directors currently consists of eight directors and is divided into three classes with staggered three-year terms.
-At the Annual Meeting, three Class I directors of the Company will be elected for a three-year term to succeed the same class whose term is then expiring, each to continue until their respective successors are elected and qualified, or until their earlier death, resignation or removal.
+At the Annual Meeting, three Class I directors of the Company will be elected for a three-year term to succeed the same class whose term is then expiring, each to continue until his or her respective successor is elected and qualified, or until his or her earlier death, resignation or removal.